FluxaORM v2: Code-Generation-Based Go ORM for MySQL and Redis

 Warning

 FluxaORM generates DROP TABLE ... queries for all tables in the registered MySQL database that are not mapped as entities.
-See ignored tables section how to register ignored MySQL tables.
+See ignored tables section for how to register ignored MySQL tables.

-Updating Entity Schema
+Updating a Single Entity Schema

-if has {
+if hasChanges {

 for _, alter := range alters {

-alter.SQL // "CREATE TABLE `CategoryEntity` ..."
+fmt.Println(alter.SQL) // "CREATE TABLE `CategoryEntity` ..."

-alter.Pool // "products"
+fmt.Println(alter.Pool) // "products"

 }